maziars/GRAPHSP_Topology_Identification_Optimal_Design_Networks/README.md

 - PCG_Solver: Contains the diagonaly preconditioned conjugate gradient method for finding the Newtone step in IP

 - IP_solver: Contains the routin for doing interior point method

+- Proximal_solver: it contains two implementations of proximal gradien method with BB step size.
+The first one, PROX1 uses customized sparse implementation.
+The second one, PROX2 does not use the sparse implementations.
+The sparse implementation still uses BLAS routines and does not use sparse versions.